 Add shallot and bacon to hot pot.
 Stir occasionally until shallot is tender and bacon is slightly crisped, 3-4 minutes.

-Add snap peas and corn and stir occasionally, 2 minutes.
+Add snap peas and corn.
+Stir occasionally, 2 minutes.

 Add cream cheese, ½ cup water, ¼ tsp. salt, and a pinch of pepper.
 Bring to a boil, stirring constantly to incorporate cream cheese.